 Bioengineering is the rehabilitation technique of using dormant cuttings of hardy native plant material.
 It is an encouraged approach for watercourse and valley rehabilitation works as a method to stabilize or protect erodible soils.
 It can provide immediate mechanical stability while a vigorous root matrix establishes within the soil.
 As the stabilization is provided by living vegetation, the reinforcement provided grows stronger and more effective over time.
-Types of Bioengineering can include installing live fascines, brush layering, live crib walls, live staking and brush mattresses.
-The plant material used for bioengineering is installed in a dormant state.
+Types of Bioengineering can include installing live stakes, live fascines, brush layering, live crib walls, live staking and brush mattresses.